 Reaching out within your existing network and writing reviews is a great way to start building up your own blog.

 Rewards sites, or consumer deal sites, are another great way to earn.
-Sites like Swagbucks, MyPoints, or InboxDollars reward consumers for activities that they do every day like watching videos, answering polls, taking surveys, playing games, using coupons (printable grocery coupons or online coupon codes), and shopping.
+Sites like Swagbucks, MyPoints, or InboxDollars reward consumers for activities that they do every day.
+Get paid to answer polls, take surveys, play games, or shop online with cash back shopping.